 How do students benefit from Army ROTC?

 In college and after graduation, cadets find that the training and experience that they have received are assets – whether pursuing an Army or civilian career.
 Employers place high regard on the management and leadership skills that ROTC instructors stress.
 Plus, ROTC looks great on a resume.
 When cadets complete the ROTC course, upon graduation, they become commissioned officers in the U.S. Army.

-Won't ROTC interfere with my academic or athletic pursuits?
+Will ROTC interfere with my academic or athletic pursuits?